-Pan Macmillan South Africa unfortunately does not accept unsolicited manuscripts, with the exception of our annual open submissions period, which is next in June 2019.
+Pan Macmillan South Africa unfortunately does not accept unsolicited manuscripts, with the exception of our annual open submissions period, which will be from the 18th to the 24th of June 2019.

 Guidelines for submitting your work to Pan Macmillan